 - 1. Authorize Revolving Fund Limits - 2.
 Elected Officials' Salaries - 3.
 MassDOT Highway Funds - 4.
 Borrowing for Capital Items - 5.
 FY19 Operating Budget - 6.
 FY19 Wastewater Treatment Budget - 7.
 FY19 Regional School Assessment (Operating and Capital Budgets) - 8.
-Authorize use of Free Cash to reduce the Tax Levy - 9.
+Authorize use of Free Cash - 9.
 Authorize Appropriation from the Stabilization Fund - 10.
 Rescind Authorized but Unissued Debt - 11.
 Community Preservation Fund Reserves/Appropriations - 12.
 Community Preservation Projects - 13.
-Marijuana / Cannibis: Accept certain state law to impose a 3% local tax on marijuana sales. - 14.
-Authorize the Selectboard to acquire certain permanent easements and temporary easements, in order to implement downtown street improvements on Bridge Street, Bentley Road, Elm Street, Railroad Street, and School Street, as shown on plans - 15.
-Authorize the Selectboard to acquire certain permanent easements and temporary easements on Knob Hill Road, as shown on plans - 16.
-Authorize the Selectboard to transfer or gift the property totaling approximately 8.34 acres on East Mountain to the Commonwealth of Massachusetts, as shown on Assessor's Map 37, Parcel 53. - 17.
-Authorize the Selectboard to grant a Natural Area and Trail Use Agreement in perpetuity to the Great Barrington Land Conservancy in connection with the construction, use, and maintenance of a recreation trail, as shown on plans - 18.
-Vote to discontinue as a town way that portion of Manville Street as shown on plans - 19.
-Zoning: Rezone State Road between the Housatonic River and Belcher Square. - 20.
-Zoning: Revise the Bylaw to Regulate Marijuana Establishments including Marijuana Retail Stores. - 21.
-Authorize Special Tax Agreement in Lieu of Taxes (PILOT) for a Ground Mounted Solar Photovoltaic Installation(s). - 22.
-BYLAW AMENDMENT: To amend the Polystyrene Bylaw and Include the Polypropylene Plastic to the Restricted Products. - 23.
-Citizen Petition: To Consider Political Activity and Political Activism are an Essential and Necessary Elements of the Democratic Process. - 24.
-Citizen Petition: To Approve the Following Principle and Article: Homeless Persons are Entitled to Equal Civil Rights with other groups designated as Protected Classes to Prevent Discrimination against them under Existing Laws and Regulations of the Commonwealth of Massachusetts and the United State of America. - 25.
-Citizen Petition: It shall be Unlawful to Sell Non-Sparkling, Unflavored Drinking Water in Single-serve Containers of 1 liter (34 ounces) or less in the Town of Great Barrington on or after January 1, 2019, and to Amend Chapter 1-5.1, Noncriminal Disposition Bylaw.
+Authorize the Selectboard to acquire certain permanent easements and temporary easements, in order to implement downtown street improvements on Bridge Street, Bentley Road, Elm Street, Railroad Street, and School Street - 14.
+Authorize the Selectboard to acquire certain permanent easements and temporary easements on Knob Hill Road - 15.
+Authorize the Selectboard to transfer or gift the property totaling approximately 8.34 acres on East Mountain to the Commonwealth of Massachusetts - 16.
+Authorize the Selectboard to grant a Natural Area and Trail Use Agreement in perpetuity to the Great Barrington Land Conservancy in connection with the construction, use, and maintenance of a recreation trail - 17.
+Vote to discontinue as a town way a portion of Manville Street - 18.
+Zoning: Rezone State Road between the Housatonic River and Belcher Square - 19.
+Zoning: Revise the Bylaw to Regulate Marijuana Establishments including Marijuana Retail Stores - 20.
+Marijuana / Cannibis: Accept MGL c.
+64N, sec.
+3 to impose a 3% local tax on retail marijuana sales - 21.
+Authorize Special Tax Agreement in Lieu of Taxes (PILOT) for a Ground Mounted Solar Photovoltaic Installation(s) - 22.
+Citizen Petition: It shall be Unlawful to Sell Non-Sparkling, Unflavored Drinking Water in Single-serve Containers of 1 liter (34 ounces) or less in the Town of Great Barrington on or after January 1, 2019, and to Amend Chapter 1-5.1, Noncriminal Disposition Bylaw - 23.
+BYLAW AMENDMENT: To amend the Polystyrene Bylaw and Include the Polypropylene Plastic to the Restricted Products - 24.
+Citizen Petition: To Consider Political Activity and Political Activism are an Essential and Necessary Elements of the Democratic Process - 25.
+Citizen Petition: To Approve the Following Principle and Article: Homeless Persons are Entitled to Equal Civil Rights with other groups designated as Protected Classes to Prevent Discrimination against them under Existing Laws and Regulations of the Commonwealth of Massachusetts and the United State of America - 26.
+Citizen Petition: To amend and add the following to the Great Barrington Bylaw: The Acceptance Period of Citizen Petitions will be No Less than Thirty (30) days

-- 26. Citizen Petition: To amend and add the following to the Great Barrington Bylaw: The Acceptance Period of Citizen Petitions will be No Less than Thirty (30) days. - 27.
-Citizen Petition: To Vote and Approve the following Resolution: To Invite Brief Questions and Comments on Specific Agenda Items Throughout the Meetings.
+27. Citizen Petition: To Vote and Approve the following Resolution: To Invite Brief Questions and Comments on Specific Agenda Items Throughout the Meetings